Netpbm: PPM example

 The P6 binary format of the same image represents each color component of each pixel with one byte (thus three bytes per pixel) in the order red, green, then blue.
 The file is smaller, but the color information is more difficult to read by humans.
 The binary image information comes after the header (which ends with a whitespace).

-In the binary format, last headerline must be like "255\n", with data immediately following it; any comment added after 255 will be taken as the start of image data, and the image will be skewed to the right (at least when opened by the image-manipulation program GIMP (December 2022)).
+In the binary format, last headerline must be like "255\n", with data immediately following it; any comment added after 255 will be taken as the start of image data, and the image will be skewed to the right.

 The PPM format is not compressed, and thus requires more space and bandwidth than a compressed format would.
-For example, the above 192×128 PNG (Portable Network Graphics) image has a file size of 166 bytes.
-When converted to a 192×128 PPM image, the file size is 73,848 bytes.
-Filesize reduction factor 100 or so when converting to png is typical if the image is a line drawing; if the image is a photo, it is best converted to jpeg, which yields a greater filesize reduction.
+For example, the above 192×128 PNG image has a file size of 166 bytes; when converted to a 192×128 PPM image, the file size is 73,848 bytes.

 PPM is generally used as an intermediate format for image work before converting to a more efficient format like PNG without any loss of information in the intermediate step.

 The image shown above using only 0 or the maximal value for the red, green and blue channels can be encoded as follows: